Flow Battery Market Size and Share

 • By system size, large-scale installations above 10 MWh captured 61.8% of 2025 revenue; small-scale units under 1 MWh are projected to advance at a 28.9% CAGR to 2031.

-• By application, grid-peaking accounted for 52.5% of 2025 demand and is growing at 22.3% CAGR; microgrids will pace the sector at a 27.5% CAGR through 2031.
+• By application, grid-peaking accounted for 52.5% of 2025 demand and is growing at a 22.3% CAGR; microgrids will pace the sector at a 27.5% CAGR through 2031.

-• By geography, Asia-Pacific led with 44.7% 2025 revenue while North America is the fastest-growing region at 25.6% CAGR through 2031.
+• By geography, Asia-Pacific led with 44.7% 2025 revenue, while North America is the fastest-growing region at 25.6% CAGR through 2031.

 • Dalian Rongke Power, ESS Tech, Invinity Energy Systems, Sumitomo Electric, and VRB Energy collectively controlled close to 60% of installed capacity in 2025, with no single player above 25% share.